shaga543/Calculator_Shalu/README.md

-Just a normal calaculculator created for fun using html and css
+Just a normal calculator created for fun using html, css and Javascript for fun.